JarateKing/TF2-Hud-Reference/2-LISTS/Filelist.md

 confirmapplystrangifierdialog.res | **Strangifier application menu**
-confirmapplyteamcolorpaintcandialog.res | **Team colored paint application menu** confirmcustomizetexturedialog.res | **Texture application menu, used for The Conscientious Objector** confirmdialog.res | **Quit game confirmation message** confirmdialogabandonnopenalty.res | **Disconnect confirmation with no penalty** confirmdialogabandonpenalty.res | **Disconnect confirmation with penalty** confirmdialogabandonsafe.res | **Disconnect confirmation** confirmdialogoptout.res |
-confirmitempreviewdialog.res | **Item rent confirmation menu, used when you test an item from the mann.co store for a week** confirmspellbookpageapplicationdialog.res | **Spell Book Page application menu** confirmtransmogrifyapplicationdialog.res | **Costume Transmogrifier application menu** cyclingadcontainer.res | **Advertisement box** ducksleaderboardpanel.res | **Duck collection leaderboard** ducksleaderboards.res | **Duck collection leaderboard** genericnotificationtoast.res | **Ingame notification for trade, duel challenge, ringe received, new game found, you should equip the spellbook or powerupbottle message and more...** genericnotificationtoastmainmenu.res | **Main Menu generic notification message** *[example: You have a new item! label or when someone gets a ring etc...]* genericwaitingdialog.res | **Waiting for player to respond message** halloweenofferingdialog.res | **Contains some collectioncraftingdialog_base.res overrides for Gargoyle Halloween Transmuting trade up contract** inputstringforitembackpackoverlaydialog.res | **Taunt selection entry for Mann Co.
+confirmapplyteamcolorpaintcandialog.res | **Team colored paint application menu** confirmcustomizetexturedialog.res | **Texture application menu, used for The Conscientious Objector** confirmdialog.res | **Confirmation message for: quit game, coach player, Mann Co.
+Store Package "use item" dialog** confirmdialogabandonnopenalty.res | **Disconnect confirmation with no penalty (casual)** confirmdialogabandonpenalty.res | **Disconnect confirmation with penalty (competitive)** confirmdialogabandonsafe.res | **Disconnect confirmation (local/community server)** confirmdialogoptout.res | **Used for Romevision and "Favorite Last Server?" dialogs** confirmitempreviewdialog.res | **Item rent confirmation menu, used when you test an item from the mann.co store for a week** confirmspellbookpageapplicationdialog.res | **Spell Book Page application menu** confirmtransmogrifyapplicationdialog.res | **Costume Transmogrifier application menu** cyclingadcontainer.res | **Advertisement box** ducksleaderboardpanel.res | **Duck collection leaderboard** ducksleaderboards.res | **Duck collection leaderboard** genericnotificationtoast.res | **Ingame notification for trade, duel challenge, ring received, new game found, you should equip the spellbook or powerupbottle message and more...** genericnotificationtoastmainmenu.res | **Main Menu generic notification message** *[example: You have a new item! label or when someone gets a ring etc...]* genericwaitingdialog.res | **Waiting for player to respond message, also "Sorting Items" dialog** halloweenofferingdialog.res | **Contains some collectioncraftingdialog_base.res overrides for Gargoyle Halloween Transmuting trade up contract** inputstringforitembackpackoverlaydialog.res | **Taunt selection entry for Mann Co.
 Director's Cut Reel** inspectionpanel.res | **Inspect menu for weapons contains the war paints menu and war paints consume menus as well**